AdobeDocs/experience-manager-learn.en/help/foundation/overview.md

 seo-title: AEM Foundation Videos and Tutorials
 description: A collection of videos and tutorials for Adobe Experience Manager Foundation.
 seo-description: A collection of videos and tutorials for Adobe Experience Manager Foundation
-products: SG_EXPERIENCEMANAGER/6.5
 ---

 # Overview {#overview}

-Adobe Experience Manager Foundation provides a common set of capabilities available to users of AEM Sites, Assets and Forms.
+Adobe Experience Manager provides a common set of capabilities available to users of AEM Sites, ![DNL Assets] and ![DNL Forms].

 ## What's New

 * **[Use Workflow Management in AEM (Video)](./workflow/use-workflow-management.md)**
     <br>
-    *AEM provides visibility into running workflows, and eases management of Workflow definitions.*
+    *AEM provides visibility into running workflows, and eases management of [!DNL Workflow] definitions.*

 * **[Understand Cloud Manager for AEM (Video)](./cloud-manager/understand-cloud-manager-for-aem.md)**
     <br>